-I also learned how to prepare the Omağ, vegetarian Köfte made with tomatoes, parsley, onion, a typical Antep cheese and a dried thin flat bread, which I cannot put another qualifier that is absolutely healthy and delicious.
-I also learned the preparation of the yogurt base soup, present in many of its dishes, as well as the use of Köfte baharı, a local species with which it adds flavor to its dolmas and other dishes.
+We prepared Omağ, a vegetarian Köfte made with tomatoes, parsley, onion, a typical Antep cheese and a dried flat bread.
+This was for me more than another simply dish. İt is absolutely healthy and delicious one.
+I also learned the preparation of the yogurt base soup, presented in many of its dishes, as well as the use of Köfte baharı, a local spices with which it adds flavor to its dolmas and other dishes.

 At Orkide Pastanesi, best restaurant in the city to have a really good kahvaltı and a special lunch, I also had the opportunity to see the preparation of the Katmer, unknown to me until that moment.
-With a unique agility, what in principle can look like a simple dough of flour and water becomes, with the skill of the hands that prepare it, in a delicious dessert stuffed with pistachio, sugar and kaymak that locals take as breakfast.
+With an unique agility, what in principle can look like a simple dough of flour and water becomes, with the skill of the hands that prepare it, a delicious dessert stuffed with pistachio, sugar and kaymak that locals take as breakfast.
 I also learned about the zeytin cavurma, prepared with fried eggs, green olives, walnuts and ground lamb.
 Also, Lolaz, Miscver Börek, Antep Durum, Nohut piyazı, Batma Kaymak, Ali Nazik, Pimpirin, Haylan, Eksili Ufak Köfte, Doumeli, Occe, Cacikli Arap Köftesi, Malhutali Köfte and many others Antep specialties.